-To access this tool, open the Editor panel and select Transformation tool by either clicking or hitting \mathbb{T} .
-The panel will open, displaying three tabs that correspond to different modes for altering the object position in the global coordinate system.
+To access this tool, open the Editor panel and select Transformation tool or hit \mathbb{T} .
+The panel will open, displaying four tabs that correspond to different modes for altering the object position in the global coordinate system.
 The name of the active mode appears at the bottom of the 3D View window.

 To enter translation mode, click the Translate tab or hit T. Three input fields will appear in the Editor panel showing the current origin coordinates (in millimeters) of the local coordinate system.
 The initial position of the local coordinate system will be in the center of the global one.
 To translate an object, do either of the following:

 - Enter the new coordinate values for the local system using the input fields in the Editor panel.
-To adjust the position only along a specific axis, first hit the corresponding X, Y or Z key. - Freely translate the object in the 3D View window by dragging the control square.
-Or translate the object along a specific axis by dragging only the necessary control arrow near the control square (see Figure 8.49).
+To adjust the position only along a specific axis, first hit the corresponding X, Y or Z key. - Translate the object in the 3D View window by dragging the corresponding control (see Figure 100): - Square in the center to move it freely - Arrow to move it along a specific axis - Lines between arrows to move it along the two axes simultaneously